Skip to Main Content

 Understanding Academic Writing and Its Jargon

-The very definition of research jargon is language specific to a particular community of practitioner-researchers.
+The very definition of research jargon is language specific to a particular community of scholars and practitioner-researchers.
 Therefore, in modern university life, jargon represents the specific language and meaning assigned to words and phrases specific to a discipline or area of study.
 For example, the idea of being rational may hold the same general meaning in both political science and psychology, but its application to understanding and explaining phenomena within the research domain of a each discipline may have subtle differences based upon how scholars in that discipline apply the concept to the theories and practice of their work.

 Given this, it is important that specialist terminology [i.e., jargon] must be used accurately and applied under the appropriate conditions.
 Subject-specific dictionaries are the best places to confirm the meaning of terms within the context of a specific discipline.
 These can be found by either searching in the USC Libraries catalog by entering the disciplinary and the word dictionary [e.g., sociology and dictionary] or using a database such as Credo Reference [a curated collection of subject encyclopedias, dictionaries, handbooks, guides from highly regarded publishers].
 It is appropriate for you to use specialist language within your field of study, but you should avoid using such language when writing for non-academic or general audiences.